PavanDamji4/unit-converter-java/README.md

 ** No external libraries required — built with core Java only.

+---

-🙌 Feedback & Contributions
+## 🙌 Feedback & Contributions

 If you have ideas to improve this project (like adding Currency conversion or Dark Mode UI), feel free to fork or suggest!
-Open to feedback from the community!
+I'm open to feedback from the developer community!

 ## 🔗 Connect with Me